-Rhinos can weigh up to 2 tons with the light-grey coloured white rhino being the second-largest land mammal after the elephant.
+White rhinos can weigh up to 2 tons with the light-grey colored white rhino being the second-largest land mammal after the elephant.

 The white rhino has a square upper lip, heavier build and longer and narrower head than the black rhino.

 The white rhino is a grazer (eats grass) and drinks and wallows regularly so is found close to dams and waterholes.

 The white rhino is a common sighting in the Pilanesberg and the southern Kruger.
 It is a rare sighting in Etosha and is not found in the Kgalagadi.

 The Big-five are all about horns, tusks, claws and teeth, hence their fearsome reputation with hunters.
 They are, however, not automatically agressive but will retaliate if harassed or if they feel threatened.

 Read Daryl Balfour's interview where he discusses how Tshokwane, one of the Kruger Park's Big-Tuskers, attacked him because he got too close to the bull elephant.

 Simply register and you will get access to the free Big-5 course.

 In addition to the Big-Five there are other fauna and flora that are most worthwhile finding and photographing...